LincaMarius/ISAP-1_Logisim_Simulation/README.md

 - CLK – clock signal that ensures synchronism in the operation of the computer
 - CLR – reset signal that initializes the Program Counter to zero
 - EP – output activation for putting data from the Program Counter on the Bus
-- Data Output – connects to the bus
+- Data Output – connects to the Bus

 The implementation of the Program Counter block in Logisim is shown in the following figure:

 ![ Figure 5 ](/Pictures/Figure5.png)

-The Program Counter is made with 4 JK flip-flops and increments the stored numerical value if the CP control signal is active and the positive edge of the clock signal occurs.
+The Program Counter is made with 4 JK Flip-Flops and increments the stored numerical value if the CP control signal is active and the positive edge of the clock signal occurs.

 The output of this register is connected to the 4 least significant bits of the Bus through a 4-bit 3-state Buffer.
 The other 4 most significant bits are not connected and because we are using TTL logic circuits will appear to be high.
 The output is active only when the EP control signal is high.